neutralusername/Systemge/README.md

 ## Contact

-Feel free to get in touch if you encounter issues, have questions or are interested in acquisition
+Feel free to get in touch if you encounter issues, have questions, suggestions or are interested in acquisition
 **Discord**: https://discord.gg/y4KYj25A8K
 **Email**: stuck.fabian@gmail.com